Is there a right time and a wrong one for a political candidate to make fundraising calls?

 Given the deep implications of their findings the three researchers concluded:

-an important takeaway from our study for corporate executives is that communication with investors, and probably other critical managerial decisions should be conducted earlier in the day.
+…an important takeaway from our study for corporate executives is that communication with investors, and probably other critical managerial decisions should be conducted earlier in the day.

-Wow.
 That’s a pretty remarkable recommendation.

 And one I think political candidates should take seriously.

-After all, many of the people you will likely be calling to ask for campaign contributions are in business.
+Many people you will likely be calling to ask for campaign contributions are in business.

 If more positive business decisions are being made before lunch, then you should be dialing for dollars during that window of time.